-The registration deadline for the Fall 2013 ISyE Qualifying Exams for all areas is 4:00pm, Friday, September 6, 2013.
-Please complete the Qualifying Exam Registration Form and return it to the Student Services office, 3182 Mechanical Engineering Building.
-Location and further details for the exam will be given after registration.
+The registration deadline for the Fall 2015 ISyE Qualifying Exams for all areas is 4:00pm, Friday, September 4, 2015.
+Please complete the Qualifying Exam Registration Form and return it to the ISyE Graduate Student Services office, Rm.
+3186 Mechanical Engineering Building.
+Location and further details for the exams will be given after registration.

-- The Fall 2013 Qualifying Exam for Human Factors and Ergonomics will be given mid/ late September, 2013.
+- The Fall 2015 Qualifying Exam for Human Factors and Ergonomics will be given early November, 2015.

 Please contact the area conveners below or your ISyE faculty advisor for further information.